 - Employee eligibility for medical and other benefit programs

 - Whether and how often the employee is required to return to Washington, and who pays for the travel costs

 Many of these considerations will vary from state to state, and local jurisdictions such as cities or counties may have additional requirements.

 For a good overview of these issues, with a particular focus on employment requirements in neighboring Idaho and Oregon, see the state Office of Financial Management’s page on Out-of-State Remote Work Guidance and Resources.
 While this guidance is focused on state employees, most of the information will still be relevant to local government employers.

 Below are examples of telecommuting policies and documents adopted by local governments in Washington State.
-Some of the policies are general in nature, while others address temporary telecommuting due to unique situations such as public health emergencies.

 - Bothell Telecommuting Policy (2021) – Sets out eligibility requirements, responsibilities, and regulations.